Snowshoe into Peace and Quiet in Boulder Junction

 Catherine Wolter Wilderness Area

 This secluded spot near the Wisconsin-Upper Michigan border is a wonderful spot to find serenity amid the snow-covered pines.
-The wilderness area spans more than 2,1000 acres and contains 15 wild lakes and ponds—snowshoers can traverse trails of varying lengths along their shores.
-Keep your eyes peeled for deer, birds and other wild animals at the site, too.
+The wilderness area spans more than 2,1000 acres and contains 15 wild lakes and ponds; here you can traverse trails of varying lengths along their shores.
+Keep your eyes peeled for deer, birds and other wild animals, too.